Homosexuality and the Anglican Communion: Church of Ireland

 Within the Church of Ireland there is a wide spectrum of opinion.
-In general, the church recognises four viewpoints ranging from opposition to acceptance of same-gender relationships.
+The Bishops' 2002 Pastoral Letter identified four viewpoints present in the Church, ranging from opposition to acceptance of same-gender relationships.
 Conservatives expressed great concern about the blessing of the relationship of a lesbian couple in St. Nicolas' Collegiate Church, Galway in September 2002.
 The Rector of the parish, Patrick Towers, told the press, "I refuse to do weddings of same gender couples as they simply don't exist.
 But I am always very happy to look favourably on anyone seeking a blessing, be it for divorced couples, animals or friendships.
 It was a standard blessing, one I wrote myself, based on the Claddagh ring theme."

 There was also widespread concern within the Church of Ireland at the Bishop of Limerick's attendance at Gene Robinson's consecration.
 Views at parish level reflect this, with many evangelical parishes as well as those in the more populous (in terms of Church of Ireland membership) north being generally opposed to LGBT identities, while middle and high church parishes, especially in the south, have openly gay parishioners as a matter of routine.
 For example, at General Synod 2005, Dean Michael Burrows (now a bishop) stated that he regularly gives Holy Communion to same-sex attracted parishioners in long-standing relationships.
 Moreover, many of the church's congregations, including seven cathedrals, are publicly and officially affirming of same-sex couples.

 The bishops have announced a process of listening and reflection within the church.
-A preliminary response to the Windsor Report was produced by the church's standing committee in January 2005.
-Most of the northern dioceses passed motions favouring the Lambeth Conference's Resolution I.10, although a similar motion failed to receive overall endorsement in the Diocese of Connor, covering most of County Antrim and the diocese with the most members in the Church of Ireland.
-Then, in 2010, the denomination recognised that a congregation within the church had received the 'Straight-up' Rebel award, an LGBT award, for its special services for LGBTI people.
+A preliminary response to the Windsor Report was produced by the Standing Committee of the General Synod in January 2005.
+Most of the northern dioceses passed motions favouring the Lambeth Conference's Resolution I.10, although a similar motion failed to receive overall endorsement in the Diocese of Connor, covering most of County Antrim.
+Then, in 2010, the denomination recorded that a congregation within the church had received the 'Straight-up' Rebel award, an LGBT award, for its special services for LGBTI people.